fbnlsr/my-website/src/en/projects/aperney.md

   - mobile2.jpg
   - mobile3.jpg
 description: |
-  **Cabinet A. Perney** is a real estate expertise firm based in Bordeaux.
+  **Cabinet A. Perney** is a real estate expertise firm based in Bordeaux, France.

   Since the scope of this project called for peculiar measures, a whole team was put together to answer the client's problematics.
 ---